dodeeric/pdf2epubEX/README.md

 apt-get install poppler-utils bc zip
 ```

-The Debian package is available in this repository.
+The Debian package (.deb) is available in this repository.

 ## Using the Docker image